-During the year ended December 27, 2020, the Company recorded a \$0.9 million impairment charge as a result of restaurant closures, the discontinuation of the complimentary "Nacho Car" as well as the abandoned development costs mainly driven by the COVID-19 pandemic.
-The Company also recorded a \$0.8 million COVID-19 related charge due to idle development costs as a result of delaying restaurant openings to 2021.
-During the years ended December 29, 2019 and December 30, 2018, the Company recorded asset impairment charges relating to closures of underperforming restaurants.
+During the year ended December 26, 2021, the Company terminated six of its closed restaurant lease agreements and recorded a \$2.4 million loss on lease termination as well as a \$2.7 million non-cash impairment charge.
+During the year ended December 27, 2020, the Company recorded a \$20.9 million impairment charge mainly as a result of restaurant closures, the discontinuation of the complimentary "Nacho Car" as well as \$0.8 million COVID-19 related charge due to idle development costs as a result of delaying restaurant openings to 2021.
+During the year ended December 29, 2019, the Company recorded \$12.7 million in asset impairment charges relating to closures of underperforming restaurants.